 Coriolanus.
 He that will give good words to ye will flatter Beneath abhorring.
 What would you have, you curs, That like not peace nor war?
-The The other makes you proud.
-He that trusts to you, one affrights you, Where he would find you lions, finds you hares; Where foxes, geese; you are no surer, no, Than is the coal of fire upon the ice, Or hailstone in the sun.
-To make him worthy whose offense subdues him, Your virtue is And curse that justice did it.
-Who deserves greatness Deserves your hate; and your affections are A sick man's appetite, who desires most that increase his evil.
+The one affrights you, The other makes you proud.
+He that trusts to you, Where he would find you lions, finds you hares; Where foxes, geese; you are no surer, no, Than is the coal of fire upon the ice, Or hailstone in the sun.
+Your virtue is To make him worthy whose offense subdues him, And curse that justice did it.
+Who deserves greatness Deserves your hate; and your affections are A sick man's appetite, who desires most that Which would increase his evil.
 He that depends Upon your favors, swims with fins of lead, And hews down oaks with rushes.
 Hang ye!
 Trust ye?
 With every minute you do change a mind, And call him noble that was now your hate, Him vile that was your garland."
-(Act 1, Sc.
-1.)